 I’ve already done depression therapy before.
 Why would this time be any different?

 Unlike some therapists who offer “immediate results,” I am not going to give you a quick fix for depression.
 Yes, I want to change your way of thinking to be more positive, and my goal is to help you find solutions so you no longer need my help.
 But that can only happen when you deepen your understanding of your thought process and why it sometimes turns negative.
 Overcoming depression isn’t just about positive thinking—it requires real, sustainable change in how you recognize and respond to your needs and emotions.

 Are You Ready To Stop Letting Depression Control Your Life?

 It’s not easy to seek out help, especially when you already feel so vulnerable.
 But your depression does not define you, nor does it have to be a permanent fixture in your life.

-If you’re ready to bring greater clarity, understanding, and optimism to your life, I invite you to contact me via email or schedule a free 15-minute phone consultation to ask any questions you might have and make sure I’m the right fit for your needs.
+If you’re ready to bring greater clarity, understanding, and optimism to your life, I invite you to contact me via email to ask any questions you might have and make sure I’m the right fit for your needs.
 Or if you’re ready to get started right away, you can call 404-585-4940 or schedule your first appointment.

 Recently on the Blog